OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card using only CSS.
-The effect involves a subtle reveal of content upon hovering over the card, showcasing a smooth transition and clean visual design.
-We'll use standard CSS3 properties for this example.
+The card expands smoothly on hover, revealing hidden content with a subtle animation.
+We'll be using plain CSS3, avoiding any CSS frameworks like Tailwind for clarity.

 **Description of the Styling:**

-The card will have a default state with limited height, showing only a title.
-On hover, the card will smoothly expand vertically to reveal a hidden description.
-We'll achieve this using transitions on the `height` property and clever manipulation of the `overflow` property to control what's initially visible.
+The card utilizes several CSS features to achieve its effect:

+* **Transitions:** Smoothly animate the height and opacity changes on hover.
+* **Overflow:** Initially hides the expanded content.
+* **Height:** Dynamically changes based on the content height on hover.
+* **Opacity:** Gradually reveals the hidden content during the expansion.

 **Full Code:**